 With only eight days left until safari departure, I decided to tackle the dreaded malaria medicine issue!
 Past experiences with malaria medications were unpleasant.
-Of course getting the disease would be even worse!
+Getting the disease would be worse!

 I visited a travel clinic in Cape Town on Strand Street and decided to go with a generic form of Malarone developed here in South Africa – Mozitec.
 Malarone is expensive in the US.
 Other less expensive antimalarial medicines, like doxycycline, have brutal side effects and are really hard on the body.

 I begin taking one Mozitec tablet / day when we leave Namibia and continue taking it for 7 days after returning to Cape Town in late March.
 My body will be full of the stuff for some time….
-Sadly, the truth of the matter is no malaria medication can boast 100% protection from getting the disease.
+Sadly, the truth of the matter is no malaria medication boasts 100% protection from getting the disease.
 You must take multiple precautions or be ready to suffer the consequences.

 Malaria can be fatal.
 The Center for Disease Control (CDC) estimates that 90 percent of malaria deaths occur in Africa, mostly in young children under the age of 5.
 Malaria deaths are usually related to one or more serious complications, including cerebral malaria when parasite-filled blood cells block small blood vessels to the brain resulting in swelling or brain damage